-It's a good idea for your workplace to have a policy that covers time off and pay for bereavement.
+It's a good idea for your organisation to have a policy that covers time off and pay for bereavement.

 A policy helps make clear:

-- how much time off and pay staff are entitled to
+- how much time off and pay workers are entitled to

-- how managers can respond and support staff after a death
+- how managers can respond and support workers after a death

-Even if there is a policy, employers should make some allowances.
-For example, a policy might say that an employee should tell their line manager about a bereavement straight away.
+For example, a policy might say that a worker should tell their manager about a bereavement straight away.
 But a recently bereaved person might not feel emotionally able to do this.
-They might be off work for a few days before telling their line manager about the death.
+They might be off work for a few days before telling their manager about the death.

 What a bereavement policy should include